Ehnwall/About-Me-Page/README.md

 ## Overview

-This section provides a brief introduction to the project, outlining the goal of creating an interactive Single Page Application (SPA) serving as a CV or personal website using a JavaScript framework.

 ## The Challenge

 Develop a dynamic Single Page Application (SPA) designed to function as an interactive resume or personal website using a JavaScript framework.
 The web application should showcase details about yourself, encompassing your expertise, professional background, projects, and contact details.